-In order to be an effective minister in working with others, in leadership, in positive contributions to community living, the student requires good interpersonal skills.
-Opportunities to learn and practice interpersonal skills are present in formation groups, working through issues related to community living and the various recreational opportunities offered at the College.
+In order to be an effective minister in working with others, in leadership, in positive contributions to community living, the religious sister requires good interpersonal skills.

+Opportunities to learn and practice interpersonal skills are present in formation groups and college community, working through issues related to community living and the various recreational opportunities offered at the College.

-A student demonstrates these growing abilities by active participation in the life of the College community through the exercise of leadership, responsible fulfillment of assigned duties, volunteering, and social interaction with both peers and staff.
-The successful development of interpersonal skills is verified through the Formation Director and peer evaluations for those in temporary vows and through the sensitivity and insight the student shows in her own self-evaluation and her evaluation of others-for those in temporary vows.
+A religious sister demonstrates these growing abilities by active participation in the life of the College community through the exercise of leadership, responsible fulfillment of assigned duties, volunteering, and social interaction with both peers and staff.
+The successful development of interpersonal skills is verified through the Formation Director and peer evaluations for those in temporary vows and through the sensitivity and insight she shows in her own self-evaluation and her evaluation of others.